Disease/Disorder

 Patients with anoxic brain injury have differences in neuropathology than those with traumatic brain injury, which may contribute to differences in recovery.
 Some proposed reasons for recovery difference include more global injury (as opposed to focal injury), more neuronal apoptosis (as opposed to axonal injury) that decreases opportunity for plasticity, and overall different mechanisms of competition for neural responses between cognitive and motor recovery.

-Compared to traumatic brain injury, anoxic brain injury is associated with a higher incidence and frequency of seizures, as well as increased pneumonia, gastrointestinal, and heterotopic ossification issues.35
+Compared to traumatic brain injury, anoxic brain injury is associated with a higher incidence and frequency of seizures, as well as increased pneumonia, gastrointestinal, and heterotopic ossification issues.4

-The increased severity of complications in anoxic brain injury are associated with the following rehabilitation and prognostic outcomes:
+The increased severity of complications in anoxic brain injury is associated with the following rehabilitation and prognostic outcomes1,4

 Essentials of Assessment